zql2532666/HEMS/README.md

 ```
 5. Paste the credentials into the text editor and save.
 After saving, exit the terminal

-6. Go to cloned folder and run the following command to start the server:
+6. Go to the cloned folder and run the following command to start the server:
 ```
 python3 app/app.py
 ```